Trump, 'not backing down' in effort to count citizens amid census fight, announces executive order

 "You need it for Congress, for districting.
 You need it for appropriations.
 Where are the funds going?
 How many people are there?
 Are they citizens?
 Are they not citizens?
 You need it for many reasons," he told reporters last week.

-Fox News' John Roberts, Ronn Blitzer and The Associated Press contributed to this report.
+Fox News' Bill Mears, John Roberts, Mike Emanuel, Ronn Blitzer and The Associated Press contributed to this report.